kaltura/kaltura-player-js/docs/advertising.md

 const kalturaPlayer = KalturaPlayer.setup(config);
 ```

+> In this sample the player will try to request and play 4 ads.
 > Note: `position: 0` means pre-roll. `position: -1` means postroll.

-> In this sample the player will try to request and play 4 ads

 ### Ad Pod

-An ad break may contain a list of ads, also referred to as ad pod\*.
+An ad break may contain a list of ads, also referred to as [Ad Pod](https://www.iab.com/insights/digital-video-advertising-glossary/#index-20).

-> \* IAB definition of ad pod:
-> An individual ad pod is a group of ads expected to play back-to-back in one commercial ad break similar to how consumers experience commercial ad breaks in broadcast television.
-An ad pod can be of varying lengths and can be inserted at any point in a stream of content (pre, mid, or post).

 ```ecmascript 6
 const config = {